AlexMason/easyrag/README.md

   - [x] Hot swap models
   - [x] System prompt
   - [x] History limit for generation context
+  - [ ] Context - define variables for the AI to use as a "memory"
 - [x] Tool Support
   - [ ] Type support for parameters
 - [ ] Document Storage Adapter